Wild Rice and Chanterelle Salad with Dried Fruit, Goat Cheese, and Walnuts

 In a large skillet, heat the grapeseed or canola oil over medium-high heat.
 Add the mushrooms and cook, stirring occasionally, for 5 to 6 minutes, or until lightly browned.
 Remove from heat, drain well, and set aside.

 To make the vinaigrette: In a small bowl whisk together the olive oil, vinegar, shallots, fennel, cumin, thyme, and pepper and season with salt.
 Add the dried fruits.

 In a salad bowl, combine the cooled wild rice, cooked mushrooms, and walnuts.
 Toss with the vinaigrette and fruits.

 To serve, portion the salad onto a large platter, top with the greens, and sprinkle with the goat cheese.

-Recipe courtesy Cory Schreiber, Wildwood, Ten Speed Press, 2000
+Recipe courtesy of Cory Schreiber, Wildwood, Ten Speed Press, 2000

 Recipe courtesy of Food Network Kitchen